elgalu/strongly_typed/README.md

 ## Contributing

-1. Fork it
+1. Fork it.
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+2. Make your feature addition or bug fix and create your feature branch.
+3. Update the [Change Log][].
+3. Add specs/tests for it.
+This is important so I don't break it in a future version unintentionally.
-5. Create new Pull Request
+4. Commit, create a new Pull Request.
+5. Check that your pull request passes the [build][travis pull requests].

 ### TODO for StronglyTyped::Model
 + Add :default => 'value' to attribute() to support defaults